TomTheCodingGuy/Cow-Bounce/README.md

 - It should also appear in your Games Menu.
 - Note: When I first installed it as a test on my Raspberry Pi, the game icon (icon-64.png) did not come up straight away.
 After rebooting however, it apppeared.

+### Usage:

+- Space to jump.
+- Arrow keys to move left and right.
+- This game can also be used as a Pygame tutorial, if you have a look at the source code file "CowBounce.py".
+It includes many of the basic uses of the Python library

 ### Uninstall:

 - I created a uninstall script, located in this repository, so you can use the following commands to execute it: